-Our visit to Belize was completely unplanned.
-We had some spare days and we were in Guatemala.
-We had to travel back to Mexico to catch our flight back home.
-We were on a chicken bus and we started talking with few other travelers that highly suggest a stay in Caye Caulker, Belize.
+I had some spare days and I was in Guatemala.
+I wanted to travel back to Mexico to catch my flight back home.
+I was on a chicken bus and I started talking with few other travellers that highly suggest a stay in Caye Caulker, Belize.

-An early bus from Guatemala took us to Belize City and after an easy power boat lift we were in the island of Caye Caulker, one of the most relaxing place I have experienced in my life.
+An early bus from Guatemala took me to Belize City and after an easy power boat lift I was in the island of Caye Caulker, one of the most relaxing place I have experienced in my life.
 The language spoken there is a mix of English and Spanish, so easy going.
 My Spanish studied in the University helped me to get through and experience the local life, such a great time.